vedanthv/Give2Charity/README.md

 - Feature to upload images of the clothes and other essentials that they would like to donate.
 - A blog to read about the various drives that Give2Charity is carrying out across India.
 - Smooth payment gateway interface supporting all Credit Cards, UPI, Google Pay and Paytm.

+## 👩‍💻The Technology Stack
+### ✅ Web Development:
+#### 📍 Wireframing :
+- Balsamiq Mockups

+#### 📍 Frontend Development Stack :
+- HTML5 and CSS3 for giving structure and styling to the page.
+- BulmaCSS was also used to style the page.
+- JavaScript was used for the carousel, loading functionality and fixed headers.

+#### 📍 Backend Development Stack :
+- Complete backend runtime powered by NodeJS V8 engine.
+- ExpressJS and EJS Template Engine to render HTML dynamic pages from the backend.
+- For the blog, signup and login page, volunteer registration page and image upload feature, MongoDB is used as the database.
+- For signup and login authentication, PassportJS package is used.
+- For sending emails to user on signup and login, Nodemailer package is used.

+💰 Payment Gateway Interface
+- Stripe API with Web Integration to accept payments through credit cards, Paytm, Google Pay, PhonePe and UPI.

+✅ Machine Learning
+- DialogFlow was used to develop the intents for the smart AI powered Chatbot with a custom model to train the agent.
+- Deployed and powered by Google Cloud Platform(GCP)
+- Telegram integration with Telegram API and BotFather interface.
+- To display the bot on the main page of the website: HTML was used for the structure, CSS for the styling and JavaScript was used for the pop up functionality and welcome sound.